Russia faces global outrage over bodies in Ukraine’s streets

 Another Bucha resident, Volodymyr Pilhutskyi, said his neighbor Pavlo Vlasenko was taken away by Russian soldiers because the military-style pants he was wearing and the uniforms that Vlasenko said belonged to his security guard son appeared suspicious.
 When Vlasenko’s body was later found, it had burn marks from a flamethrower, his neighbor said.

 “I came closer and saw that his body was burnt,” Pilhutskyi said.
-“They didn’t just shoot him.
-They also used that weapon which sends out fire.”
+“They didn’t just shoot him.”

+Russia’s U.N. ambassador, Vassily Nebenzia, insisted Monday at a news conference that during the time that Bucha was under Russian control, “not a single local person has suffered from any violent action.”

+However, high-resolution satellite imagery by commercial provider Maxar Technologies showed that many of the bodies have been lying in the open for weeks, during the time that Russian forces were in Bucha.
+The New York Times first reported on the satellite images showing the dead.

 In other developments, more than 1,500 civilians were evacuated Monday from the besieged and devastated port city of Mariupol in the south, using the dwindling number of private vehicles available to get out, Ukrainian Deputy Prime Minister Iryna Vereshchuk said.